 Vision on professionalism

 From our perspective, teachers are professionals who act based on their knowledge and sense.
 Their knowledge is extended through continuous team-based training, individual training, and subject specialists’ expertise.
 Teachers perform critical analyses of educational resources and the curriculum in general.
 We expect everybody to accept and take responsibility, and to do the right thing in every child’s best interests.
 Furthermore, we value a professional dialogue that allows for anyone’s input to be appreciated and for mutual feedback to be provided.
 Our team consists of people who are aware of the fact they are expected to lead by example.
 Teachers who work in a particular grade are responsible for designing the classes they teach.
 Everybody is invited to sit in with one another’s classes: together we learn.

 Vision on change and embedding change

-Our team is made up of enthusiastic teachers, assistants, specialists and more.
+We have an excellent team of enthusiastic teachers, assistants, specialists and more.
 To see who works for us, click on this link.